Monitoring deployment health

 9. Click on the Logs tab to search logs.

-Tip: You can also use the cluster logging provided by the OpenShift Container Platform to collect, store, and visualize logs.
+Tip: You can also use the cluster logging provided by OpenShift Container Platform to collect, store, and visualize logs.
 The cluster logging components are based upon Elasticsearch, Fluentd, and Kibana (EFK).
 You can download and install the pre-configured Event Streams Kibana dashboards by following the instructions in monitoring cluster health.

 Using the CLI